 We follow the same trail down which drops by 1,700m to the bank of Modi Khola to Bamboo at 2,345m where there are a few teahouse/lodges available to stay.

 Day7.
 Trek from Bamboo to Jhinu Danda (1,750m) with Hot Spring (5-6hrs)

 We follow the same trail until Chommrong.
 Once we have passed Khuldighar there is an experimental sheep farm.
 The trail continues through rhododendron and bamboo fields.
 From Chomrong the trail descends very steeply to the Jhinu Danda.
-You will enjoy natural hot spring which is also the treatment to different diseases related with skin.
+You will enjoy natural hot spring which is also the treatment of different diseases related to skin.

 Day8.
 Trek from Jhinu Danda to Pokhara (827m) (5hrs)